 His mother, Princess Alice of Battenberg, once lived for a time in the Bergisches Land in Germany, home of the current Baron and Baroness of North Cadbury

-The current Baron of North Cadbury grew up in Kürten in the Bergisches Land, a rural region east of Cologne and lived here until he was about 23.
+The current Baron of North Cadbury grew up in a borough of the village of Kürten in the Bergisches Land, a rural region east of Cologne and lived here until he was about 23.
 He and Lady Regina also lived in a part of the borough for a few years.
 The Lord and Lady now live in the town of Bergisch Gladbach, but it is very close to Kürten, only a few kilometres away.
-This year shortly after the death of Prince Philip, Duke of Edinburgh, Lord and Lady North Cadbury read in the local newspaper, what they didn't knew.
+In April this year, shortly after the death of Prince Philip, Duke of Edinburgh, Lord and Lady North Cadbury read in the local newspaper, what they didn't knew.
 They had never heard before about that Princess Alice of Battenberg had spent in the past nearly every summer here in the near in a small hamlet absolutely out of the way and rural with the name Kürten-Breibach.

 Princess Alice came here between 1936 and 1965 to Breibach Estate (Landgut Breibach) almost every summer to recover from her mental illness.
 The Princess didn't only spend her summertimes from 1936 to 1965 in Kürten-Breibach, she lived from 1936 to 1937 for nearly two years complete at Breibach Estate.
 And thereafter she came every summer to the former stately estate until even 1965.
 So a local historian revealed.
 It seems that Princess Alice loved this place so much.